Liberals Plan to Prevail in Populist Era

 While she and colleagues focus on long-term growth and prosperity from a “super limited government,” prospective donors fear reprisal from incumbent state officials, including the loss of contracts and holdups in trade approvals.
 She understands that entrepreneurs will seek profitability within the prevailing framework, and often that leads them to maintain low profiles and to distance themselves from advocacy, so she appreciates what support she does get.

 However, Ampuero is optimistic that, with or without formal status, 10 new startup think tanks in Ecuador will find a way to thrive and have an impact.
-The “technological revolution” permits many projects to go ahead with limited funds and without state approval, although it places a ceiling on expansion and eligibility for foreign support.
+The “technological revolution” permits many projects to go ahead with limited funds and without state approval, although their status places a ceiling on expansion and eligibility for foreign support.
 Ampuero also pointed out that the host nation had proved dollarization combined with an open economy could generate tremendous development.

 Accounting for Gender Equality